kayafat/PuzzleBuzzle/README.md

 		https://glitch.com/edit/#!/insidious-waiting-pram?path=README.md%3A1%3A0

- 3. Choose Settings on the left of the screen
+ 3. Once you are on glitch.com choose Settings on the left of the screen

 		-> New Project
 		-> Import from GitHub (At the bottom of the opened window)